40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Among the other elements of the painting, the fly, the heart, and the explosion are the most notable pieces of this painting that gained recognition among other artists.

-The artist also used precise strokes to create the window and the surroundings, which gives the painting a child-drawn feeling.
+The artist also used precise strokes to create the window and the surroundings, which gives the painting a child-like feeling.

 The audience of this painting gets overwhelmed by the fusion of the energy explosion.